jamiehumphries/blanche/README.md

 ## Installation

-To install Blanche on a Discord server that you administer, follow this link: [Install Blanche](https://discordapp.com/oauth2/authorize?client_id=532196601075335168&scope=bot&permissions=2048)
+To install Blanche on a Discord server that you administer, follow this link: [Install Blanche](https://discordapp.com/oauth2/authorize?client_id=532196601075335168&scope=bot&permissions=2112)

-Blanche only requires the _Send Messages_ permission.
+Blanche only requires the _Send Messages_ and _Add Reactions_ permissions.

 ## Commands